 The range and oven in your motor home are operated on LP gas and will provide nearly all of the functions that the range in your home does.
+One benefit of gas burners is that heat is available as soon as a burner is lit, as opposed to an electric element slowly heating up.
 The range has a "Pilot Off" position on the oven control which allows the oven pilot to be turned off when traveling or refilling the LP tank.